 The premise here is that only white lives matter enough to make for literature.
 It shows up everywhere.
 Any time competition is involved, suspicion gathers.
 People of color are the beneficiaries of literary trends!
 A PC culture!
 This wrongheadedness is not exclusive to conservatives.
 The liberal multiculturalism that organizes literary consumption — “It’s API Heritage Month, Read These East Asians” — reinforces the same premises.

-They must be right.
+She must be right.
 Beyoncé takes the same approach: “always stay gracious / best revenge is your papers.”

 I listen to “Formation” before workshops.
 I also shield myself with “Shining.”
 When Beyoncé says, “Hold on,” she elongates the Os.
 She sinks into them.
 “Don’t / try to / slow me down.”
 Given the bravado of this bop, I’ve wondered about the ending.
 It’s a Dionne Warwick sample that I hear as a question: “Is it good enough?”